KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 the absolute value of the difference between the predictions and the targets.
 For instance, an MAE of 0.5 on this problem would mean your predictions are off by $500 on average.

+#### 3.6.4 Validating your approach using K-fold validation

+To evaluate your network while you keep adjusting its parameters (such as the number of epochs used for training), you could split the data into a training set and a validation set, as you did in the previous examples.
+But because you have so few data points, the validation set would end up being very small (for instance, about 100 examples).
+As a consequence, the validation scores might change a lot depending on which data points you chose to use for validation and which you chose for training: the validation scores might have a high variance with regard to the validation split.
+This would prevent you from reliably evaluating your model.

+The best practice in such situations is to use K-fold cross-validation (see figure 3.11).
+It consists of splitting the available data into K partitions (typically K = 4 or 5), instantiating K identical models, and training each one on K – 1 partitions while evaluating on the remaining partition.
+The validation score for the model used is then the average of the K validation scores obtained.

+The different runs do indeed show rather different validation scores, from 2.6 to 3.2.
+The average (3.0) is a much more reliable metric than any single score—that’s the entire point of K-fold cross-validation.

+It may be a little difficult to see the plot, due to scaling issues and relatively high variance.
+Let’s do the following:
+ Omit the first 10 data points, which are on a different scale than the rest of the curve.
+ Replace each point with an exponential moving average of the previous points, to obtain a smooth curve.

+According to this plot, validation MAE stops improving significantly after 80 epochs.
+Past that point, you start overfitting.

+Once you’re finished tuning other parameters of the model (in addition to the number of epochs, you could also adjust the size of the hidden layers), you can train a final production model on all of the training data, with the best parameters, and then look at its performance on the test data.